-British Columbia Library Association Statement on Intellectual Freedom (Soon to be reviewed by the BCLA Board)
+British Columbia Library Association Statement on Intellectual Freedom (pending review by the BCLA Board)

 It is in the interest for libraries and librarians to make available the widest diversity of views and expression, including those which are unorthodox or unpopular with the majority.